aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance.md

 WebPageTest will now run a normal test _and_ a test with the domain(s) blackholed, to then show a video comparison.
 You can also access the waterfall chart and all details for each test.

 In WebPageTest, blackholing means the browser tries to connect to an IP address and never gets a response.
-Browsers are very patient at this stage and will wait ~60 seconds for response from the server.
+Browsers are very patient at this stage and will typically wait ~60 seconds for response from the server.

 ### Does the Certificate Have an OCSP Staple?